LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 engineering, particularly in the reuse and maintenance of the applications.
 All these problems are substantially reduced if we preferably use in our software development composition mechanisms instead of specialization mechanisms [Taenzer89]_.
-Multiple inheritance can and should be seen more as a useful analysis and project abstraction, than as an implementation technique [Shan_et_al_93]_.
+Multiple inheritance is best used as an analysis and project abstraction, rather than as an implementation technique [Shan_et_al_93]_.
 Logtalk provides first-class support for software composition using :ref:`categories_categories`.